mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 set up replication between the two.
 The only thing we need to do is to create the users we will use for monitoring and authentication.

-The process of creating monitoring and authentication users for MaxScale is described in the Creating Database Users section of the [MaxScale Tutorial](MaxScale-Tutorial.md).
+The process of creating monitoring and authentication users for MariaDB MaxScale is described in the Creating Database Users section of the [MariaDB MaxScale Tutorial](MaxScale-Tutorial.md).

 ## Setting up RabbitMQ server